YHTerrance/YHTerrance/README.md

 Grew up in Taiwan 🇹🇼

-Coding and hustling at CMU 👨🏻‍💻
+Spent a year at CMU 🇺🇸

+Soon to be bay area resident ☀️

 Check out my personal website [yhterrance.me](https://yhterrance.me)